Frank Wead: Screen writing

 Frank A. Andrews's book Dirigible (New York: A. L. Burt Co.
 1931), is based on the Columbia Pictures screenplay by Wead.
 Wead's publishers released another book in 1931.
 This was Wings For Men.
 Writing would become a second and even more important career for Wead, and a means of promoting naval aviation.

 The injury to his neck left Wead with an ability to endure hours of pain sitting upright in a chair typing away on manuscripts for possible publication.
-Known to outsiders as being "belligerent, brave, eccentric visionary; a man of fanatical dedication...doomed to be alone", his love for his daughters and their well-being could not be matched.
 He sent his daughter Dorothea to attend the prestigious Smith College; she graduated with the Class of 1939.
-Thus, this Naval Academy grad and record-breaking naval pilot was able to succeed as a screenplay writer and to earn a comfortable income to support his daughters in their life-style and college education.
+Thus, Wead was able to succeed as a screenplay writer and to earn a comfortable income to support his daughters in their life-style and college education.

 Wead's second unexpected career became far more important than his work as a pilot.
 His talent for writing grew during the years as a naval officer involved with the daily administrative papers, submitting detailed reports, completing flight schedules.
 One of his interests was reading stories and poetry written by Robert Louis Stevenson.
 Wead would later use the "Requiem" inscribed on Stevenson's tomb as script material for several screenplays, such as They Were Expendable, and screenplay writers Frank Fenton and William Wister Haines used the poem in the Metro-Goldwyn-Mayer film The Wings of Eagles.

 The popularity of his pulp and magazine stories led Wead to Hollywood and the eventual friendship and collaboration with director John Ford.